vLAR-group/GrabS/README.md

 └── shapenet_splits
 ```

-## 2. Object-centric Network training
+## 3. Object-centric Network training
 We have two versions of the object-centric network in the paper.
 The first one is for chair segmentation on ScanNet and S3DIS.
 To train it, please run the command to construct augmentation data:
 ```shell script
 # Prepare point clouds for more categories as augmentation data in ./data/other_cls_data/
 python create_aug_data.py
 ```
-The chair SDF is trained as below:
+The chair SDF is trained as follows:
 ```shell script
 # Train the rotation estimation part, this will produce a ckpt in ./objnet/chair/pos/
 CUDA_VISIBLE_DEVICES=0 python train_vae_chair.py --stage="pos"